okankaraduman/goFinalApp/README.md

 ## 5. Usage Guide </a>
 ## 6. Development Notes </a>
 - I'll not use any comments unless I think the code can unexpectedly behaves.
 Code needs to explain itself.
+- It is assumed that default values are in yaml, and security-sensitive variables are defined in ENV.